leoafarias/ack/README.md

 print(nullResult.getOrNull()); // "Guest"
 ```

-> **Important**: If the parsed value is invalid or null, but a defaultValue is present, ACK will return Ok(defaultValue) instead of failing.
+> **Important**: If the parsed value is invalid or null, but a default value is present, ACK will return Ok(defaultValue) instead of failing.

 ### Custom Constraints